rbgrouleff/coolie/README.md

 before they stop.
 Which means you're screwed right now, if the `perform` method in your job never returns.

-The master registers a signal handler when you send it the `start` message, which responds to `^C`.
-This triggers a graceful shutdown that stops the workers and exits the run loop.
+The master registers signal handlers when you send it the `start` message and enters a run loop.

+The signals the master responds to are:

+- `SIGINT` tells the master to gracefully stop all workers and shut down
+- `SIGTTIN` tells the master to spawn a new worker
+- `SIGTTOU` tells the master to stop a worker

 Things missing
 --------------